 - Sportsman’s Guide (best price and no-interest payments)

 Introduction of the EC9s

 Days ahead of the 2018 SHOT Show, Ruger announced a new handgun aimed at being an affordable self-defense pistol: the EC9s.

-The Ruger EC9s is a new model, but one that is very similar to the company’s existing LC9s.
-The two guns share many features and are the same size.
-However, the EC9s is more affordable as it has a suggested retail price that is nearly $200 cheaper.
+The Ruger EC9s was a new model, but one that design cues from the company’s existing LC9s.
+The two guns shared many features and were the same size.

 One of the cost-saving measures used by the company is to use sights that are integral to the slide instead of replaceable sights that are dovetailed into place.
 Both the front and rear sights have serrations on their faces to reduce glare when shooting in bright light.